autoloadnextpost/auto-load-next-post/readme.txt

 [See changelog for all versions](https://raw.githubusercontent.com/AutoLoadNextPost/Auto-Load-Next-Post/master/CHANGELOG.md).

 == Upgrade Notice ==
-= 1.5.0 : 15th September 2018 =

-This release brings many improvements, enhancements and better theme support.
-[See blog post](https://autoloadnextpost.com/2018/05/28/whats-coming-in-v1-5-0-of-auto-load-next-post/) for more details.

-Developer Warning: Please install version 1.5.2 or above.
-Version 1.5.0 had a merge conflict from the previous version which causes the dashboard to die.
+Developer Warning: Please install version 1.5.4 or above.
+Version 1.5.0 to 1.5.3 had some issues that were not picked up straight away.